scherermichael-oss/conventional-mergebot/README.md

 All commits are squashed and merged using a conventional commit message.
 If it is not possible to create such a message, the standard message is used.

-You can define a [branch protection](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to allow only this app to merge to the master branch.
+> Hint: You can define a [branch protection](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to allow only this app to merge to the master branch.
 This disables the `Merge` button for all members.

 ### Automatic merging